gaultier/blog/kahns_algorithm.md

 A big benefit is that we hit three birds with one stone:
 - We detect cycles
 - We have the nodes in an convenient order to insert them in the database
-- Since the algorithm for the topological sort takes as input an adjacency matrix (more on this later), we can easily detect the invalid case of a node having more than one outgoing edge (i.e. more than one manager).
+- Since the algorithm for the topological sort takes as input an adjacency matrix (more on this later), we can easily detect the invalid case of a node having more than one outgoing edge (i.e. more than one manager, i.e. multiple roots).

 From now one, I will use the graph of employees (where `Zoe` has two managers) as example since that's a possible input to our API and we need to detect this case.